jonas-diete/CV/README.md

 ### :older_woman::man::man_with_turban: Teamwork

-- I enjoy working in collaboration with other developers, discussing structure, strategies and direction for a project.
+I enjoy working in collaboration with other developers, discussing structure, strategies and direction for a project.
+For example, when working on a team project with Makers we developed a ReactNative app.
+Here, my strong communication skills and emotional intelligence - aquired from years working as a school teacher - helped me to collaborate effectively with different coding partners every day.
+I was able to present my ideas to the group with clarity and provided effective feedback whilst at the same time learning from feedback I received.
-- Working in pairs to implement features.
-- I completed multiple team engineering projects using Agile processes within the Makers bootcamp.
-- Strong communication skills and empathy often helped me - aquired from years working as a school teacher.
-- I gathered lots of experience with version control – using git at all times.
+I also gathered lots of experience with version control – using git at all times to ensure people can efficiently work on different aspects of a project at the same time.
+I used github to review my teammates' code and make suggestions for changes.

-- As a class teacher I was regularly working in a team within my year-group.
-- Planning lesson progression, sharing best ideas, discussing childrens progress and providing resources for each other.
+As a class teacher in Bristol I was regularly working in a team within my year-group.
+I planned the lesson progression with my colleagues, sharing best ideas, discussing childrens progress and providing resources for each other.

 ### :rocket: Learning